nathantr97/My-Personal-Professional-Porfolio/README.md

 ## Installation

--First, you need to create a repo on GitHub and clone your starting files to your device.
+<li>First, you need to create a repo on GitHub and clone your starting files to your device. </li>
--Use Terminal to navigate the cloned files on your device.
+<li>Use Terminal to navigate the cloned files on your device.</li>
--Write code in VS and complete Git flow throughout the process to save all changes made to Github.
+<li>Write code in VS and complete Git flow throughout the process to save all changes made to Github.</li>
--Publish site and make sure to run tests on all features and requirements.
+<li>Publish site and make sure to run tests on all features and requirements. </li>

 ## Links
 <li> Github Repo URL: </li>